trueheart78/trueheart78.com/games.md

    - Zelda (the character) is spectacular. _#senpai_ :sparkling_heart:
    - **Master Mode** [completed]
    - 235+ hours logged.
+1. Shovel Knight: Treasure Trove (Switch)
+   - Main story was fun.
+   - Prequel was also fun.
+   - Mega Man vibe with shovels and scythes.
+   - Solid B+.

 <!-- beaten:end -->
 <a name='jettisoned'></a>